HomeBlogMarketingContent MarketingHow to Build a Content Marketing Strategy That Converts More Customers

 A content funnel leads your prospects from getting to know your brand, then your product through the purchase phase.
 Quality content that is organized well moves prospects through each stage of the funnel.
 From the top of the funnel (TOFU), which introduces your product or service to the middle of the funnel (MOFU), where people enter the consideration or evaluation phase.
 Finally, there is the bottom of the funnel (BOFU), the purchase phase, and the post-purchase phase.

 Customers often reach purchasing decisions gradually, especially in the world of B2B.
 After one question is answered, a new one arises.
-Therefore, each stage of your content funnel should move the relevant prospects towards the next step in the process.
+Therefore, each stage of your content funnel should move the relevant prospects toward the next step in the process.
 Your goal is to provide the right content at the right time to help your target customers learn more about the value your product offers.
 You know, take them out to dinner before you introduce them to the family… Am I right?

-In all seriousness, marketing is relationship building and content has the greatest potential to add significant value to those relationships so, you should use the buyer personas you created to understand your audience and build on that relationship specifically.
+In all seriousness, marketing is relationship building, and content has the greatest potential to add significant value to those relationships so, you should use the buyer personas you created to understand your audience and build on that relationship specifically.
 If you haven’t delved deep into your personas yet, not to worry, we get there later on in this article.

 People need to know your product offers them a solution before they can start to evaluate the quality.
 You can analyze and optimize your conversion funnel and the related content data.
 With a tool like Similarweb, you can identify if your audience is moving through your content funnel as expected and determine where you need to add or improve content.